APILabs/Datapower-tutorials/Docker/Lab3/Labs-3.md

     31e13aad5539        datapower           "/bin/drouter"      7 seconds ago       Up 16 seconds       0.0.0.0:6443->6443/tcp   datapower
     ```

+    give it a minute for the datapower to be up and set up the domains.
 Next test the configuration by issuing the following curl command:

     ```curl -k https://localhost:6443/demo.html```